chetaldrich/MLOCR/README.md

 #### Usage

-The following commands should allow you to try each of the classification techniques we have implemented (We recommend having a maximizing the size of your terminal window for the best experience with the progress bars):
+The following commands should allow you to try each of the classification techniques we have implemented (We recommend maximizing the size of your terminal window for the best experience with the progress bars):

 * Single Perceptron
   `$ python dataClassifier.py -c perceptron`